KevinEdry/nestjs-trpc/README.md

       const users = await this.userService.getUsers();
       return users;
     } catch (e: unknown) {
-      throw new TRPCError("An error has occured when trying to get users.", e) }
+      throw new TRPCError("An error has occured when trying to get users.", "INTERNAL_SERVER_ERROR", e) }
   }
 }